What Does An Epidural Feel Like? Does It Hurt?

 The anesthesiologist and nurse simply watched the monitor to pinpoint the end of a contraction, and inserted the epidural just after that.

-Pretty wonderful, at least until the medicine ran dry during my first birth.
-It took a while for a nurse anesthetist to refill the epidural bag, and in that half hour, I got to experience how much natural birth could hurt.
+It took awhile for a nurse anesthetist to refill the epidural bag, and in that half hour, I got to experience how much natural birth could hurt.

 My second epidural was light enough that I could clearly sense the baby's head slipping from my body.
 I have to tell you, it was pretty cool feeling!